prainar/peer/10-connections/README.md

    - Test viewing, searching, and removing connections.
    - Ensure the UI updates correctly based on API responses.

-## 🧪 Bonus Challenge

-- Add an extra improvement, such as:
-  - Enhanced styling for connection cards.
-  - Real-time updates for changes in your network.
-  - Improved UX flow (e.g., notifications, loading spinners).
-- Document your improvement at the end of this README.

 ## ✅ Deliverable

 A working connections module with a clean UI and functional backend, pushed to GitHub in the `/final` folder.